jundalisay/superbnetlify/content/en/research/montesquieu/spirit-of-the-laws/book-21/chapter-8.md

 His new fleets navigated on the Euleus, Tigris, Euphrates, and the ocean.
 He removed the cataracts, with which the Persians had encumbered those rivers.
 He discovered that the Persian gulf was a branch of the main sea.

-He designed to carry on the commerce of India through Babylon and the Persian gulf as he: went to view this sea, in the same way as he had done for the Indian ocean opened a port to for 1,000 ships, and arsenals to be erected at Babylon sent 500 talents into Phoenicia and Syria, to draw mariners into this service He intended them to be distributed in the colonies along the coast caused immense works to be erected on the Euphrates, and the other rivers of Assyria
+He designed to carry on the commerce of India through Babylon and the Persian gulf as he:
+- went to view this sea, in the same way as he had done for the Indian ocean
+- opened a port to for 1,000 ships, and arsenals to be erected at Babylon
+- sent 500 talents into Phoenicia and Syria, to draw mariners into this service

+He intended them to be distributed in the colonies along the coast.

+He caused immense works to be erected on the Euphrates, and the other rivers of Assyria.

 Some think that Alexander wanted to subdue Arabia and make it the seat of his empire.
 But this is not plausible because:
 - he did not know the place
 - it would have separated him from the rest of his empire.
 - The Caliphs made distant conquests and soon withdrew from Arabia, to reside elsewhere